visgotti/DynamicTextureAtlas/README.md

 Basically I wanted to create something that can pack textures extremely quickly.
-I know the packing algorithm is not very optimal in terms of packing optimally, but the trade off allows us to pack new textures extremely quickly.
+I know the packing algorithm is not very optimal in terms of memory/storage space, but the trade off allows us to pack new textures extremely quickly.

     var atlas = new DTA.Atlas(atlasWidth, atlasHeight, expectedMinLength);